Meet the Founders

 SCHOOL SAFETY PROGRAM DIRECTOR

-Scott’s career spans over two decades of working directly with school aged youth and their families in both the public and private sectors.
-While his heart is rooted in direct care, Scott has also had the opportunity to develop key programs and systems at the state and local levels specific to increasing protective factors for at-risk students and improving school safety.
-He is a member of Utah’s Education Advisory Board to the State Security Chief and actively works with Utah’s legislators as a behavioral health content expert.
-Scott holds a Bachelor's degree in Psychology from UVU and a Masters in Social Work from the University of Utah.
-In his free time Scott enjoys adventures of all types and can rarely be found.
+My career spans over two decades of working directly with school-aged youth and their families in both the public and private sectors.
+While my heart is rooted in direct care, I have also had the opportunity to develop key programs and systems at the state and local levels aimed at increasing protective factors for at-risk students and improving school safety.
+I am a member of Utah’s Education Advisory Board to the State Security Chief and actively work with Utah’s legislators as a behavioral health content expert.
+I hold a Bachelor’s degree in Psychology from UVU and a Master’s in Social Work from the University of Utah.
+In my free time, I enjoy adventures of all types and can rarely be found in one place for long.

 -